 The Social Life of Nothing: Silence, Invisibility and Emptiness in Tales of Lost Experience

 Work: Marxist and Systems-Theoretical Approaches

 Social Change in a Material World

-This book unearths new knowledge that comprehensively reflects upon the complexity of recognition experiences and integration challenges faced by Muslims individuals and groups in Europe.
-By focusing on universal recognition themes related to experiences within personal relationships, legal...
+This book unearths new knowledge and challenges existing paradigms in relation to the integration of minority communities.
+It comprehensively reflects upon the complexity of recognition experiences and integration challenges faced by Muslim individuals and groups in Europe.
+By focusing on...

-This book explores the intersubjective nature of disgust, the fascination that often accompanies it – along with repulsion – and the ethical implications of the experience.
-With attention to what emotions do rather than what they necessarily are, it examines the ways in which disgust...
+This book explores the intersubjective nature of disgust, the fascination that often accompanies it—along with repulsion—and the ethical implications of the experience.
+With attention to what emotions do rather than what they necessarily are, it examines the ways in which disgust works to create...